-A licensee will be considered to be a subject person whenever it is providing services to a customer so that he may wagerallowing for the wagering of a stake with monetary value in a game of chance, including those with an element of skill.
+A licensee will be considered to be a subject person whenever it is providing services to a customer allowing for the wagering of a stake with monetary value in a game of chance, including those with an element of skill.
 Licensees are most likely to entertain business with customers who are predominantly individuals and who act in their own name and on their own behalf.
 In so doing, licensees open an account for all, or at least the great majority, of their customers.
-This is considered to be indicative of a relationship that is expected to have or has an element of duration and therefore it is considered that there subsists a business relationship between the licensee and its customer.
+This is considered to be indicative of a relationship that is expected to have an element of duration and therefore it is considered that there subsists a business relationship between the licensee and its customer.
 Subject to what is stated in Section 3.3.2 hereunder, whenever there comes into a being a business relationship licensees are to apply CDD measures.

 Whilst it is acknowledged that the possibility of licensees carrying out occasional transactions is somewhat remote, it is important to note that in the eventuality of this scenario materialising itself, licensees are still obliged to apply CDD measures albeit not all of them.
 In the case of occasional transactions, i.e. whenever a licensee is to carry out a transaction outside of a business relationship, the licensee would only be expected to apply the initial two CDD measures indicated in Section 3.2 (i) and (ii) above.
-Whenever an occasional transaction presents a high risk of ML/FT, it is further recommended thatEDD measures would have to be applied and, where the licensee identifies whatincrease in risk is theattributable to source of the funds used.issues, the most appropriate measure to apply is to establish a customer's source of wealth and source of funds.
+Whenever an occasional transaction presents a high risk of ML/FT, EDD measures would have to be applied and, where the increase in risk is attributable to source of funds issues, the most appropriate measure to apply is to establish a customer's source of wealth and source of funds.

 Licensees at times make use of physical establishments to extend their customer reach.
-Where the customer only makes use of the terminals present within the physical establishment so as merely makes terminals available for customers to open an accountaccounts in histheir own name with the licensee and/or to use such an accountaccounts, the interaction between the twocustomer and the licensee would still be considered to be a business relationship subject to the AML/CFT requirements envisaged in this section.
+Where the physical establishment merely makes terminals available for customers to open accounts in their own name with the licensee and/or to use such accounts, the interaction between the customer and the licensee would still be considered to be a business relationship subject to the AML/CFT requirements envisaged in this section.

-On the other hand, if Where the customer makes use of an account held by the operator of the physical establishment to carry out occasional transactions with the licensee, the licensee has to ensure that the AML/CFT policies and procedures applied by the physical establishment allow forapplies the identification licensee's own AML/CFT policies and verification of the customerprocedures once the relative threshold is reached, as set out hereabove.
-Where these physical establishments are located in a jurisdiction other than Malta but are (i) subject to regulation and supervision; .
-The physical establishment would here be considered as an extension or an agent of the licensee and (ii) would therefore have to meet AML/CFT obligations equivalent to those envisaged under Directive 2015/849/EU ("the Directive"), the licensee may considerapply the licensee's own AML/CFT policies and procedures on its behalf.
+Where the customer makes use of an account held by the operator of the physical establishment to carry out transactions with the licensee, the licensee has to ensure that the physical establishment applies the licensee's own AML/CFT policies and procedures once the relative threshold is reached.
+The physical establishment would here be considered as an extension or an agent of the licensee and would therefore have to apply the licensee's own AML/CFT policies and procedures on its behalf.

-In the event that it is meeting its own AML/CFT obligations under Maltese law if it ascertains itself that the operator of any such physical the physical establishment is effectively complying with itself subject to AML/CFT obligations equivalent to those envisaged under requirements in the Directive as applicable in that other jurisdiction.
-Hence, where it is located which are stricter than those to which the licensee is expected subject, the stricter requirements to which the said physical establishment is subject to should prevail.
+In the event that the physical establishment is itself subject to AML/CFT requirements in the jurisdiction where it is located which are stricter than those to which the licensee is subject, the stricter requirements to which the said physical establishment is subject to should prevail.